medic/cht-docs/content/en/design/Interface/ui-kit.md

 linkTitle: "UI Kit"
 weight: 5
 description: >
-  Use these sample CHT screens and components as needed to test and validate new designs or workflows.
+  Sample CHT screens and components for testing and validating new designs or workflows
 ---

 ## UI Kit